luhn/pyramid-marshmallow/README.md

 )
 ```

-You can also get a schema made from a dictionary by using the `pyramid_marshmallow.make_schema` function.
+You can also get a schema made from a dictionary by using Marshmallow's `Schema.from_dict` classmethod.
 This can be useful for `Nested` fields.